Grocery Business Tips:

 1. Drive convenience and solve the last mile problem

 Consumers are increasingly time-starved, so it's little wonder that people who shop online for groceries cite convenience and time savings as their top motivators.
-Unlike traditional delivery methods, online shopping combined with Click-and-Collect services helps grocers solve both the last mile challenge (store to door) and the last 10 yards problem (door to refrigerator), while providing customers with greater convenience.
+Unlike traditional delivery methods, online shopping combined with Click-and-Collect services helps grocers solve both the last mile challenge (store to door) and the last 10 yards problem (door to the refrigerator) while providing customers with greater convenience.
 Our 2018 national poll determined that more than a third of respondents had used Click-and-Collect in the previous month.

 2. Maintain shopper loyalty